Nick Pratto Player Props: Royals vs. Angels

-Nick Pratto -- with a slugging percentage of .368 in his past 10 games (including no home runs) -- will be in action for the Kansas City Royals against the Los Angeles Angels, with Griffin Canning on the hill, on June 17 at 4:10 PM ET.
+Nick Pratto -- with a slugging percentage of .297 in his past 10 games (including no homers) -- will be in action for the Kansas City Royals versus the Los Angeles Angels, with Tyler Anderson on the mound, on June 18 at 2:10 PM ET.

 Nick Pratto Game Info & Props vs. the Angels